pajod/gunicorn/docs/content/reference/settings.md

 This setting is intended for development.
 It will cause workers to be restarted whenever application code changes.

 The reloader is incompatible with application preloading.
-When using a paste configuration be sure that the server block does not import any application code or the reload will not work as designed.

 The default behavior is to attempt inotify with a fallback to file system polling.
 Generally, inotify should be preferred if available